This site participates in the Amazon EU Associates Programme. By purchasing through our links, you support our editorial work at no extra cost to you.

 Design and Build Quality

-The I-2 exudes quality from the moment you pick it up.
+The moment you pick it up, you feel the difference.
 The body combines aluminium and polycarbonate in an angular design that breaks sharply from the rounded Now and Go aesthetic.
 At roughly 690g, it is heavy for an instant camera, but the solidity inspires confidence.
+This is not a toy.

 The three-element lens is protected by a motorised retractable mechanism.
 The optical viewfinder is the best ever fitted to a Polaroid: bright, with parallax guides for close-focus work.
 A small rear screen displays current settings — aperture, shutter speed, mode — a first for the brand.